dialectlabs/monitor/README.md

-# Monitor
+# Monitoring Toolkit

-A framework that simplifies implementation of dialect notification center integrations.
-The goal is to provide high-level developer API to extract on-chain data, transform it and generate notifications.

-Monitor provides the following built-in features to implement a new notification center integration:

-1. Tracks dApp subscribers
+Monitor is an open-source framework that makes it easy to extract and transform on-chain data into targeted, timely smart messages.
+You can implement a monitor service to provide your dApp's users with smart messages.

+The monitor framework provides features to seamlessly integrate notifications with your dApp:
+1. Ability to track dApp users that subscribe to notifications
-2. Continuously monitors on-chain resources like accounts for a set of your dApp subscribers
+2. Ability to continuously monitor on-chain resources, like accounts, for a set of your subscribers
-3. Provides rich high-level API for data stream processing to analyze the data, extracted from on-chain resources
+3. A rich, high-level API for unbounded data-stream processing to analyze the extracted on-chain data

+Data-stream processing features include:
   - Windowing: fixed size, fixed time, fixed size sliding
   - Aggregation: average, min, max
   - Thresholding: rising edge, falling edge
   - Rate limiting

 ## Installation